Semantics meets attractiveness: Choice by salience: Introduction

 The idea that special items in a menu may affect individual judgements is not new; what is the new is how this feature is modeled. \cite{Kreps1979} characterizes \textsl{preferences for flexibility}, in which any menu is weakly preferred to its subsets, and the union of two menus may be strictly preferred to each of them.
 From an opposite perspective, \cite{GulPsendorfer} describe \textsl{preferences for commitment}, in which a DM may strictly prefer a proper submenu to a menu in order to avoid temptation. \cite{MasatliogluOk2005} design a rational choice model with \textsl{status quo bias}: in each menu, the choice is affected by the item selected as the default option.
 All these models suggest the influence of special items on the choice process, but they do not explicitly refer to the informativeness of alternatives.

-In psychology, the effects of salient information on judgement is first documented by \cite{TaylorFiske}, who, rephrasing~\cite{TverskyKahneman1974}, write:\vs
+In psychology, the effects of salient information on judgement is first documented by \cite{TaylorFiske}, who, rephrasing~\cite{TverskyKahneman1974}, write:\vs\vs

-\begin{quote} \textsl{Instead of reviewing all the evidence that bears upon a particular problem, people frequently use the information which is most salient or available to them, that is, that which is most easily brought to mind.}\vs \end{quote} Along this path, \cite{BordaloGennaioliShleifer2012,BordaloGennaioliShleifer2013} describe an approach in which the DM's attention is captured by the salience of the attributes used to evaluate alternatives.
+\begin{quote} \textsl{Instead of reviewing all the evidence that bears upon a particular problem, people frequently use the information which is most salient or available to them, that is, that which is most easily brought to mind.}\vs\vs \end{quote} Along this path, \cite{BordaloGennaioliShleifer2012,BordaloGennaioliShleifer2013} describe a DM whose attention is captured by the salience of the attributes that evaluate alternatives.
 The authors argue that attention may only be focused on some specific aspects of the environment (e.g., quality and price), and the DM inflates the relative weights attached to the more salient attributes in the process of choosing among alternatives.
-Empirical evidence --in the form of a decoy effect, compromise effect, and context-dependent willingness to pay-- supports their approach.

 In our model of \textsl{choice by salience}, we use multiple rationales (linear orders) to explain choice behavior, where each rationale is labeled by an item of the ground set.
 Salience is encoded by a binary relation that describes how the DM's attention is focused on items.
 Thus, differently from \cite{BordaloGennaioliShleifer2013}, we define a notion of salience for items, rather than for attributes; moreover, we only give an ordinal priority of consideration rather than a cardinal evaluation of salience.

-Formally, a salient justification for a choice on $X$ is given by a pair $\langle \succsim, \L \rangle$, where $\succsim$ is the salience order on $X$, and $\L = \{\rhd_x : x \in X\}$ is a family of linear orders on $X$.
+More formally, a salient justification for a choice on $X$ consists of a pair $\langle \succsim, \L \rangle$, where $\succsim$ is the salience order on $X$, and $\L = \{\rhd_x : x \in X\}$ is a family of linear orders on $X$.
 Salience guides choice by pointing at the linear orders that may be used to justify the selection from a menu $A$: first the DM identifies the most salient elements of $A$, and then she rationalizes $A$ by choosing one among the linear orders associated to the maximally salient elements of $A$.

+To illustrate how the model of choice by salience works, we use a famous example due to \cite{LuceRaiffa}.